inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 - https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf

-## Concluding remarks
+## Concluding questions

-Instead

-Here I ask 2 questions and propose and answer.
-I am not a specialist so it's very subjectve and I
+Instead of a classical "concluding remark" I would like to end this post by asking two questions to let you (and me) think about Markdown:

-- Why not replacing all common HTML tags by their associated Markdown tag?
+1. Why not replacing the HTML tags by their associated Markdown tag?

-- Is it worth learning HTML/CSS/Latex (among other) while I can rather stick to Markdown?
+2. Is it worth learning HTML/CSS/Latex (among others) while I can rather stick to Markdown?

-Of course.
+I am not a specialist of all of this, so my thoughts may not be the best, but here they are:

+- Regarding 1.
+I think it is useless to replace the specification.
+HTML has it owns tag system and it should better keep it that way.
+Again it makes

+- Regarding 2.
+Yes!
+Always good to learn, and you need to know more Mardown alone is no more, but no less that shortcuts and you need to know the oter to use them.
+That being said, regarding who you are and you usage you may not need more many peolple use R markdown and they do not know much more beacuse they don,t need to, That being saud they often enconter issue...